simsong/bulk_extractor/doc/announce_1.5.md

 Scanners not in use:
 --------------------
-Scanners that are shipped but not in use have been moved to the directory src/old_scanners.
+Scanners that are shipped, but not in use have been moved to the directory src/old_scanners.

 Improved Carving Support